How to Set Up Your Own Audiobookshelf Server for SoundLeaf

 sudo certbot --nginx -d your-domain.com

-Audiobookshelf is picky about folder structure.
+Audiobookshelf is picky about how books are organized.
 Each book needs its own folder:

 /audiobooks/